gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 The request-response model was instrumental in the development of the modern web and has dominated network communication until recently, when an asynchronous network communication model known as event streaming, or message streaming, rose to prominence.
 In this context, an event is any change in the state of a resource.
 In the event streaming model, clients publish messages to or subscribe to receive messages from a server computer known as the event broker.

 {% hint style="info" %}
-Both network communication models have **API transactions:** a single interaction between a client application and a server through an API.
+Both network communication models rely on **API transactions**.
+Each API transaction is a single interaction between a client application and a server through an API.

 In a typical synchronous API transaction, a client request is sent to a server via an API endpoint and the server response is returned to the client.
 An asynchronous API transaction refers to a single transmission of a message payload between a client and a message broker.
 {% endhint %}